 Vendors’ responses to your RFP/RFI will help you to set out the scope, functionality, implementation, and cost of the software to your company.
 With this information, you can assess performance and functionality gaps among vendors, and use these gaps as leverage in the negotiation.Here are four tips that will allow you to be a step ahead in any contract negotiations with IT suppliers. #ITSM Click To Tweet

-2. Build a Negotiating Team Early
+2. Build an IT Supplier Negotiating Team Early

 In my experience, some vendors are likely to take advantage of a customer who rushes into contract negotiations.
 That’s why Mr. Ditka Reiner, president of a software contract negotiation firm in San Francisco, Reiner Associates, says: